We attack your organisation, while you try to defend & mitigate.

 Entry-level attacks based on popular techniques that are relevant to your business.

-Highly sophisticated & custom attacks that are nearly impossible to defend against.
+Highly sophisticated and custom attacks that are nearly impossible to defend against.

 Winning the Red Teaming exercise is not our goal.
 We want to provide you with as many actionable insights as possible.
 Immediately after starting the attack, we keep you up to date and support you in your decision-making process.